blefev/js-tricks/README.md

 ```

 ## Call functions without parentheses
-It should go without saying, but you this is just for fun; you shouldn't use it for anything serious.
+It should go without saying, but this is just for fun; you shouldn't use it for anything serious.

 Let's say we want to have some Ruby-like syntactic sugar, like maybe array.first and array.last.
 Here's how to achieve that with js: